elgar328/matlab-code-examples/nyancat/README.md

 # Nyan cat on MATLAB

 - Run this script.
+- This single script file contains images and sounds.
 - You can stop Nyan by closing the figure.
 - Enjoy nyan cat to your heart's content.